 A Serious Electronic Project For The Expert DIYer

-This guide is based on many of Wiseguy’s posts on the Back Shed forum … along with more from KeepIS and Poida, other key contributors to the project.
+This guide is based on many of Wiseguy’s posts from the Back Shed forum … along with more from KeepIS and Poida, other key contributors to the project.

 Wiseguy has been on the scene in the back shed for many years and as an Electronic Engineer had been involved in trying to determine why some Ozinverters would work perfectly and yet others would randomly blow up for no obvious reason.